-Citation with stable link: Philip A. Harland, 'Germans and Scythians: Seneca on enduring hardships and on anger (first century CE),' Last modified October 24, 2022, http://philipharland.com/Blog/?p=7199.
+Citation with stable link: Philip A. Harland, 'Germans and Scythians: Seneca on enduring hardships and on anger (first century CE),' Ethnic Relations and Migration in the Ancient World, last modified October 24, 2022, https://philipharland.com/Blog/?p=7199.

 Comments: Seneca was a Stoic philosopher and elite Roman active in the first century.
 In these two writings he employs ethnographic traditions about northern peoples to two quite different purposes.
 In the first writing, northern peoples are put forward as a positive model of endurance.
 Seneca addresses Lucilius regarding the problem of evil, namely why bad things happen to good people.
 Seneca’s answer is a very Stoic one as he emphasizes providence (god or reason’s activity in the universe) and the notion that apparent hardships are something to be endured and are, in fact, good for people.
 In the process, Seneca puts forward the Spartans and the Germans (and other peoples along the Danube) as examples of peoples who withstand hardships on a regular basis, who benefit from their endurance, and who are no less happy than others.